alexn11/stable-diffusion-image-archive-lob/README.md

 # introduction

-This is an attempt for a *"stable diffusion version"* of [babel image archives](http://babelia.libraryofbabel.info/about.html).
+This is an attempt for a stable diffusion version of [babel image archives](http://babelia.libraryofbabel.info/about.html).

-The idea is to replace *image locations* with keys encoding the image generation process in a fully deterministic way.
+The idea is to replace image locations with keys encoding the image generation process in a fully deterministic way.

 # how to run